VainlyStrain/Vailyn/README.md

 * FIL, containing filenames only (e.g. index.php)
 * PATH, containing directory names only.
 Note that each directory entry MUST end with a "/".
 Also, Vailyn will handle directory permutation for you, so you'll need only single directories in a line.

-If the attacked site is behind a login page, you can supply an authentication cookie via `-t COOKIEFILE`.
+If the attacked site is behind a login page, you can supply an authentication cookie via `-c COOKIEFILE`.

 #### Phase 1

 This is the analysis phase, where working payloads are separated from the others.

 By default, `/etc/passwd` is looked up.
 If the server is not running Linux, you can specify a custom file by `-i FILENAME`.
 Note that you must include subdirectories in FILENAME.
-You can modify the lookup depth with `-c DEPTH` (default=8).
+You can modify the lookup depth with the first value of `-d` (default=8).

 #### Phase 2

 This is the exploitation phase, where Vailyn will try to leak as much files as possible.

-The depth of lookup in phase 2 (the maximal number of layers traversed back, and the level of subdirectory recursion) is specified by the `-d` argument.
+The depth of lookup in phase 2 (the maximal number of layers traversed back, and the level of subdirectory recursion) is specified by the second value of the `-d` argument.
 In future versions, these properties can be changed independently (using 2 arguments).

 By specifying `-n`, Vailyn will not only display files on the terminal, but also download and save the files into the loot folder.